nick-The-One/python_course/05_data_types_pt3_strings.md

 * Unlike some other languages, Python does not have concept of a char type, only string. **show** String would be everything between two quotation marks — all the symbols.
 If you need a single character — just create a string with a single character in it.

   * Strings, as we mentioned before, are immutable — there's no way to change them in place.
-Every time you seemingly altered the string without reassigning it to the new variable, the new string was actually created and referenced. **ask** This also makes trings hashable.
+Every time you seemingly altered the string without reassigning it to the new variable, the new string was actually created and referenced. **ask** This also makes strings hashable.
     * **show** We can't change even smallest part of the string `'lemon'[1] = 'i'`
   * Python does not care about what type of quotation marks are enclosing the string as long as they are **show**:
     * one of these: `" or '`